MartinKilonzo/remmyMartin/pages/project/Projects/ProjectDocs/project4.md

 Beyond this, we conducted various user and system tests to ensure the viability of the product.
 One of the benefits of including user in the development process is that it lowers their learning curve.
 Nonetheless, we produced an educational video and detailed application documentation to act as a reference,  or as training material for new employees.

-[1]:	/previews/HerculesGalaxy.pdf "Hercules Galaxy Report"
+[1]:	previews/herculesGalaxy/Hercules%20Galaxy.pdf "Hercules Galaxy Report"
-[2]:	/previews/HerculesGalaxy.pdf "Hercules Galaxy Report"
+[2]:	previews/herculesGalaxy/Hercules%20Galaxy.pdf "Hercules Galaxy Report"

+[image-1]:	previews/herculesGalaxy.png "Hercules Galaxy"